tuist/tuist/projects/docs/docs/contributors/code-reviews.md

 without any surrounding context like the pull request description.

 **🌱 Small pull request:** Large pull requests are hard to review and it's easier to miss out details.
-If a pull request and unmanageable, suggest the author to break it down.
+If a pull request becomes too large and unmanageable, suggest the author to break it down.

 **📦 Consistency:** It's important that the changes are consistent with the rest of the project.